 This volume includes the complete journals of Juan Crespí in Spanish and English.
 Este tomo incluye los diarios completos de Juan Crespí en español y ingles.

-Alan K. Brown's opus makes available for the first time the complete journals of Juan Crespí, the Franciscan friar who accompanied the first expeditions that established Spanish presence in Alta California.
+This work makes available for the first time the complete journals of Juan Crespí, the Franciscan friar who accompanied the first expeditions that established Spanish presence in Alta California.
 Beginning at the northern edge of the mission frontier of Baja California, the 1769 expedition trekked overland some three hundred miles to establish San Diego.
 From there, Crespí and the contingent of military personnel and Indian auxiliaries traveled northward on to Monterey and back again.
 Crespí journals provide the first detailed observations about the new land of Alta California and its peoples.
 This book is an essential source for the history of Spanish occupation of Alta California and the native Americans inhabiting the land.
 Here's what the critics are saying:

 David J. Weber, Dedman Professor of History, Southern Methodist University, and author of The Spanish Frontier in North America (1992) and many other books on the Spanish-Mexican borderlands.